Rogo: Wards

+Postal code

 The postal code of the area is 704.

+History

 Rogo Local Government Area was created from the Karaye Local Government Area by late General Sani Abacha's regime, on 4th day of December 1996.
 Hausa and Fulani ethnic groups made up the population of the area.
-The predominant Religion in the Local Government Area is Islam, and the Hausa language is the spoken language.
+The predominant religion in the Local Government Area is Islam, and the Hausa language is the spoken language.

 Geography

-Rogo Local Government Area has an average temperature of 34 degrees Celsius and a total area of 802 square kilometers.
+Rogo Local Government Area has an average temperature of 34 degrees Celsius or 93 degrees Fahrenheit and a total area of 802 square kilometres (310 square miles).
 The Local Government Area experiences two distinct seasons: the dry and the rainy.
 The area receives an estimated 1250 mm of precipitation annually.